 - Supporting Skill Development

-Once you have selected all applicable Topics and Subtopics, click the Find Standards button to move on to step 2.
+Once you have selected all applicable Topics and Subtopics, scroll down the page and click the Select Topics button to move on to step 2.

 Step 1 - Keyword Search:

-You may also search the standards by entering a keyword search in the Search Keyword box.
-After entering a search term, click Find Standards adn a box iwll appear that lists the topics and subtopics where there are standards that contain that keyworks.
-You can them omve on to step 2.
+You may also search the standards by entering a keyword in the Search Keyword box.
+After entering a search term, click Search to move on to step 2.

-When you click the Find Standards button from either choosing topics and subtopics or a keyword search, a table will appear below that shows all of your selections with counts of the indicators found for each of the Standards.
-Scroll down the screen to view this table.
+When you click the Select Topics button from either choosing topics and subtopics or the Search button for a keyword search, a table will appear below that shows all of your selections with counts of the indicators found for each of the Standards.

 This table provides an overview of how many indicators are in the standards that address the topics you have chosen and can be used to determine whether to include particular standards in your crosswalk.
-For example, if the number "5" appears for a chosen subtopic in the Caring for Our Children (CFOC3) standards column, that means there are five separate indicators in CFOC3 that address that subtopic and CFOC3 would be a good choice for your crosswalk.
-If there is a "0", then there are no indicators and you would know not to choose those standards for your crosswalk.
+For example, if the number “5” appears for a chosen subtopic in the Caring for Our Children (CFOC) standards column, that means there are five separate indicators in CFOC that address that subtopic and CFOC would be a good choice for your crosswalk.
+If there is a “0,” then there are no indicators and you would know not to choose those standards for your crosswalk.

 Click box to the left of the Standard you would like to include in your crosswalk.
 You may only select up to three Standards for a search.
-Once you have selected up to three Standards, click on the Run Crosswalk button to view your results.
+Once you have selected up to three Standards, click on the Compare Standards button to view your results.

 The following sets of national program standards where used to populate the crosswalk.
 The sources for the Standards are available in the About the Standards section.